 The museum is housed in an imposing mansion, once the private residence of Henry Clay Frick, designed by Thomas Hastings, also the architect of the New York Public Library.
 Completed in 1914, the building is a typical example, one of the few remaining, of the so-called Gilded Age architecture of New York; it is a large Beaux-Arts style construction in which references to French neoclassical and Italian Renaissance architecture combine.

 With a view to transforming the house into a museum, in the early 1930s, the Frick family and the museum’s trustees commissioned a major building redesign to renowned American architect John Russel Pope, who added two large galleries and a lecture hall to the original mansion.

 Over time, the museum has been expanded with new pavilions and a garden, designed in 1977 by British landscape architect Russel Page.

-The interior spaces of the building are even more eclectic than its exterior, with Rococo-style rooms which alternate with Neoclassical, Empire, Renaissance, and Georgian style ones in a sort of anthology of European interior decoration.
+The interior spaces of the building are even more eclectic than its exterior, with Rococo-style rooms that alternate with Neoclassical, Empire, Renaissance, and Georgian-style ones in a sort of anthology of European interior decoration.